 Project Manager, Strategy and Leadership Development

-Adam Hayes is a Project Manager for the Strategy & Leadership Development Team.
-He works with clients to ensure their vision and strategic priorities are achieved and sustained.
-He is an accomplished executive and registered professional engineer with experience in manufacturing operations, facility management, product development, continuous improvement, and supply chain management.
+As part of the Strategy and Leadership Development team, Adam Hayes works with clients to ensure their vision and strategic priorities are achieved and sustained.
+He draws on his previous experience as an accomplished executive and registered professional engineer with experience in manufacturing operations, facility management, product development, continuous improvement, and supply chain management.

-Expertise: Strategic & Business Development, Leadership & Team Building, Culture Direction, Regulatory Compliance, Financial Management, New Product Integration, Lean Manufacturing.
+Expertise: Strategy, Business Development, Leadership, Team Building, Culture Direction, Regulatory Compliance, Financial Management, New Product Integration, Lean Manufacturing.

 Education: MBA from Kennesaw State University, M.S. in Geophysical Sciences from Georgia Tech, B.S. in Civil Engineering from Clemson University.